The Starfish Canada offers highly engaging environmental workshops to elementary and high school students.

-Each session includes two unique activities that inspire students to think on a global scale while keeping local issues in mind.
+Each session includes unique activities that inspire students to think on a global scale while keeping local issues in mind.

 The Starfish Canada works closely to educate and empower youth and young adults, helping them be conscious leaders of tomorrow.
 It's important to expose students to different environmental issues and how each story is a thread in the tapestry of our social, economic and political world.

 Our workshops are tailored to the age group and needs of each classroom.
 If you have more questions about our workshops or want us to host one in your classroom, feel free to contact us.